Above the fold

 Drawbacks of Above the Fold ads

-While ads can get better metrics, placing too many ads at the top can conflict with web positioning, as Google recommends that the most relevant content be placed in that area.
+While ads can get better metrics, placing too many ads at the top can conflict with web positioning, as Google recommends that the most relevant content be located in that area.

 Above the Fold ad design